 Tabled in March 2022, the Bill was designed to target and limit ‘harmful’ content being shared and viewed online, but seriously jeopardised free speech.

 It tackles a wide range of areas, including making it a legal duty for social media websites and search engines to protect people from illegal or harmful online content.
 The platforms themselves will be policed by Ofcom.
 If they fail in their new duties, the regulator can fine them up to ten per cent of their annual global income.

 Among other offences, illegal content includes death threats, inciting violence, sexual exploitation and fraud.

-There are positives in the Bill.
-For example, it aims to force pornography websites to implement strict age verification systems to stop under-18s from viewing explicit content.
-It also makes ‘cyberflashing’ a criminal offence, with perpetrators facing up to two years in prison, and measures will be introduced to protect people from being abused online by anonymous trolls.
+The Bill aims to stop children being bombarded with suicide and self-harm content and to force pornography websites to implement strict age verification systems to stop under-18s from viewing explicit content.
+It also introduces measures to protect people from being abused online by anonymous trolls.